Ethics

 Ethics Helpline—(877) 558-4760

-PLEASE NOTE that complaints regarding attorneys must be directed to the Attorney Grievance Commission.
+• Complaints regarding attorneys must be directed to the Attorney Grievance Commission.
 Information on how to file a complaint and contact information for the Attorney Grievance Commission may be found here.

-5. Staff counsel will not advise on:
+5. Staff counsel will NOT advise on the following:

 6. If you maintain malpractice insurance, you may wish to contact your malpractice insurance carrier’s helpline for assistance as well.